flucoma/flucoma-docs/doc/BufAmpFeature.rst

 :control source:

-   The index of the buffer to use as the source material to be sliced through novelty identification.
+   The buffer to use as the source material to be sliced through novelty identification.
 The different channels of multichannel buffers will be summed.

 :control startFrame: